 That sense of freedom has served both him and Bayern well.
 Ribery is now a genuine club legend, having made 381 competitive appearances in which he has had a direct hand in 285 goals (scoring 117 himself and providing 178 assists), as well as winning the Bundesliga, DFB Cups, Champions League, FIFA Club World Cup and the Supercup, among others.

 In addition to Ribery's pace, unrivalled trickery and fierce will to win, part of his enduring appeal comes from the fact that he makes up half of the famous 'Robbery' partnership with fellow winger Arjen Robben.
 From 2009 onwards the duo have formed a pincer-like attack very few opposition defences have managed to keep at bay.

 That was at its most evident in 2012/13, the season that arguably marked the zenith of Ribery's career.
 He he played a leading role in Bayern's treble-winning campaign – Ribery's clever back-heel set up Robben to score the winner in the Champions League final - before being crowned UEFA European Player of the Year ahead of Lionel Messi and Cristiano Ronaldo.

-Now 34, his playing days will inevitably draw to an end sooner rather than later and he has been susceptible to injuries in recent years, playing in just 50 of 102 possible Bundesliga games since summer 2014.
-Yet it is testament to his quality and the regard in which he is held at Bayern that in November 2016 he nevertheless signed a contract extension valid until summer 2018.
+Now 35, his playing days will inevitably draw to an end sooner rather than later and he has been susceptible to injuries in recent years, playing in just 69 of 131 possible Bundesliga games since summer 2014.
+Yet it is testament to his quality, drive and longevity that he still plans to play on beyond the summer - preferably for his beloved Bayern when his current deal with the record German champions expires.

-"This great club and the city have become my home, both in sporting terms and in my private life," Ribery said when his new deal was announced.
-"I'm looking forward to a lot more beautiful moments together with Bayern and the fans."
-If the past ten years are anything to go by, that is all but guaranteed.
+"This great club and the city have become my home, both in sporting terms and in my private life," Ribery said.
+"I'm looking forward to a lot more beautiful moments together with Bayern and the fans.
+I've still got another two years at the highest level in me."